tribet84/terraform-workshop/README.md

 ## Setting up the topic
 Now its time to really get down to business.
 There is already a topic called `workshop` in the namespace which we need to import.

 To import you must first setup the resource in your configuration.
-Paste (or type if you are feeling ambitious) the following snippet into the dev environment main.tf
+Paste (or type if you are into that sort of thing) the following snippet into the dev environments main.tf

 ```
 module "topic_workshop" {